 Work Outside the Genre Box

-Now, this can be quite a daunting task, especially for some of your new music creators.
-My suggestion is to find a genre that’s not too distant from you’re preferred area but is different enough that you will need to learn something new.
-It’s even worth finding someone to collaborate with who typically works in a different genre to you.
-Taking the time to study and appreciate new musical scales or rhythms can help you to combine new and existing ideas into something different and wonderful.
+Now, this can be quite a daunting task, especially for some new music creators.
+My suggestion is to find a genre that’s not too distant from your preferred area but is different enough that you will need to learn something new.
+It’s even worth finding someone to collaborate with who typically works in a different genre than you.
+Taking the time to study and appreciate new musical scales or rhythms can help you combine new and existing ideas into something different and wonderful.
 Just look at Ethio-Jazz!
-Equally, this ability to assimilate outside influence is likely to be the thing that really helps you break into the mainstream (if this is your wish of course).
-The ability to retain artistic integrity whilst simultaneously displaying the typical idioms of popular music is a sure-fire way to make it to the top.
+Equally, this ability to assimilate outside influence is likely to be the thing that really helps you break into the mainstream (if that is your wish, of course).
+The ability to retain artistic integrity while simultaneously displaying the typical idioms of popular music is a surefire way to make it to the top.

 Automation

-Automation is a fantastic thing that can seriously change the way you make music by leaps and bounds.
-Ok, it’s not for everyone as I’m sure many music creators prefer a more acoustic and organic approach, but it’s still something I think that everyone should consider investigating and applying to their works.
-The biggest fear I hear from many of my students when it comes to automation is «How will I re-create that live though?».
-In truth, you generally won’t unless you’re using backing tracks.
+Automation is a fantastic tool that can seriously change the way you make music by leaps and bounds.
+Okay, it’s not for everyone, as I’m sure many music creators prefer a more acoustic and organic approach, but it’s still something I think everyone should consider investigating and applying to their works.
+The biggest fear I hear from many of my students when it comes to automation is, «How will I recreate that live, though?» In truth, you generally won’t unless you’re using backing tracks.
 However, that doesn’t really matter.
-The art of live performance brings out so much energy and engagement in itself, nobody is really going to notice (or care for that matter) if there aren’t automated elements present.
+The art of live performance brings out so much energy and engagement in itself; nobody is really going to notice (or care, for that matter) if there aren’t automated elements present.

 Music Theory

 Music theory, scary right?
-That’s what I used to think but learning some basic theory changing seriously changed my life.
+That’s what I used to think, but learning some basic theory seriously changed my life.
 Being able to identify a scale, invert a chord, and fine-tune a sample is truly invaluable.
-Within this information age, there are literally millions of videos available to learn basic music theory and there is no good excuse for any music creators not to at least have the basics in their tool belts.
+Within this information age, there are literally millions of videos available to learn basic music theory, and there is no good excuse for any music creators not to at least have the basics in their tool belts.

-Not only will having some music theory in your skillset save you time but it will also get you away from the basic scales and musical modes that are easy to fall into.
+Not only will having some music theory in your skillset save you time, but it will also help you move away from the basic scales and musical modes that are easy to fall into.
 This makes for more imaginative music and a greater opportunity for original thinking.
-Combine your music theory with your studies of different genres and you’re well on your way to a whole new set of repertoire that you never knew existed.
+Combine your music theory with your studies of different genres, and you’re well on your way to a whole new repertoire that you never knew existed.

 Time Management

-Planning projects and setting sensible deadlines could be all that you need to open up your horizons as a musician.
-Attempting to do too much at once can lead to stifling the creative process and introduce self-doubt in your abilities.
+Planning projects and setting sensible deadlines could be all you need to open up your horizons as a musician.
+Attempting to do too much at once can stifle the creative process and introduce self-doubt in your abilities.
 Knowing when to take a break is as important as writing music.
 A great concept for dedicating time to music is Cal Newport’s ‘Deep Work’ ideas.

 TL;DR – Tips for Music Creators